LWilsonDev/florida-site/content/home.md

   available free of charge.
 The pool area has a removable child security fence available and every rear door is fitted with a pool alarm that activates when opened. "
+intro_5: >-
-intro_5: The Manor is a welcoming community which includes a tennis court and children’s playground – both located a short walk from the property.
+  The Manor is a welcoming community which includes a tennis court and children’s playground – both located a short walk from the property.

+  Licence Number: DWE6316241.
 intro_6: We hope the memories you make whilst guests at our villa stay with you for a lifetime.
 image_1: /img/image-c.jpg